 The Pas de Deux started as a paino composition in 2008, or earlier.
-It lies at the center of this ballet both literally and spirtually, and was dedicated to the last of my celebrity crushes: Jules Asner.
+It lies at the mid-point of this ballet, and was dedicated, in its original form, to the last of my celebrity crushes: Jules Asner.

 Waxworks has a start date of 1/18/10.

 The homilist turned over the implications.
 “If one believes in sin, then death are its wages; but if one believes in Fate, then Fate does not punish every sin, or even every sinner.
 Though perhaps The Law of Averages is God’s way of meting out judgment where, like a clock that only needs to be right twice a day, consequences catch up to actions without requiring overt displays of vengeance.”